 I am a bit of a mad scientist.
 I like to mix and match and test things.
 My favorite question is “What would happen if…”.
 I think I get this, partially, from a quote my old camp director Dick Stevens who used to describe his camp as “laboratory of Christian living”

-I used to call my office The Lab, because that is where I concocted all the ideas for programs, etc. Now “My Lab” is morphed into a studio, but that does not mean I experiment any less.
+I used to call my office The Lab, because that is where I concocted all the ideas for programs, etc. “My Lab” morphed into a studio, but that doesn’t mean I experiment less, in fact, I experimented more.

 The goal of all my experimentation is to